google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 [I-D.ietf-trans-threat-analysis] provides a more detailed threat analysis of the Certificate Transparency architecture.

+Note that it may take up to twice the Maximum Merge Delay for a given submission to be available to monitors, as a log is required to include the submission in the tree within the MMD, but may also serve an STH that's up to MMD old.

 ## Misissued Certificates

 Misissued certificates that have not been publicly logged, and thus do not have